Cris7777/MSiA423-Project-Repo/README.md

 - Exploratory Data Analysis

+  * Data Overview

+    The dataset contains information on 18,207 players.
+Each player has unique ID and name with 85 attributes.
+The response variable is overall score and the rest of the attributes are possible independent variables.
+Overall description of the data includes following categories.

+    - [x] Descriptive Statistics

+        Construct a summary on the data, including total count of observations, minimum value, maximum value, mean and median for each attribute.

+    - [x] Skewness

+      Draw histograms for all attributes with numerical values to see the skewness.
+For models that require normal distribution, log transform attributes that are left or right skewed.

+    - [x] Influential Observations

+        Check all observations with extreme values, for example, observations with some attributes of lower than 0 or larger than 100.

+  * Data Cleaning

+      - [x] NAs Removing

+         Remove observations having NA values for selected variables.

+      - [x] Duplicates Removing

+        Remove duplicated observations, which are defined as observations sharing the same unique player ID.

+      - [x] Outliers Removing

+        Remove all abnormal observations that could have impact on parameters of the model.

+      - [x] Invalid Attributes Removing

+        Remove attributes that will not be selected to build models, such as player ID, player photo, player nationality, player club and club logo.

+- Model Building

+  Split the dataset into training set and test set with proportions of 80% and 20% respectively.
+Use training set to fit multiple models to predict scores of players, including both linear and non-linear models.

+  - [ ] Linear Regression
+  - [ ] Neural Network
+  - [ ] Random Forest
+  - [ ] Support Vector Machine

+  MSE is the common measurement of performances for all models listed above.
+After running a 10-fold cross validation for 10-times, the model with the lowest mean MSE will be selected as the final model deployed in the product.

 ### Home

 This part provides a clear and overall description on all players.
 This part is the main page of the product and enables users to switch to any other function of the product.